wayfarerx/brigade/README.md

 Any user that can send messages to an event channel can volunteer for one or more roles and can also change their minds later and drop out of those roles.
-Circumvolve remembers the order that you specify what roles you volunteer for and assumes that you volunteered for your most desirable role first and any backup roles after that.
+Brigade remembers the order that you specify what roles you volunteer for and assumes that you volunteered for your most desirable role first and any backup roles after that.